rli128/sp24-cse110-lab4/expose/devtools/devtools-part1.md

 3. What is the file size of the downloaded file?
 (Hint: you can find this in the network tab, or the response headers) 779kB

-5. How long did it take to download?
+4. How long did it take to download?
    103 ms

+5. What was your User-Agent for the browser that made the request?
+  Mozilla

+6. In the response header, what type of server did it come from?
+   GitHub.com

+7. When was the file last modified?
+  Thu, 15 Sep 2022 22:44:30 GMT

+8. What was the Content-Type of the file? application/json; charset=utf-8

+Navigate to the Initiator tab now and answer the last question

+9. Which function inside the initiating file made the request? function(init)